zeroguard/zeroguard-api-docs/docs/concepts/data-types.rst

     :property string address:     IPv4 address.
 Always present.

-    :property int closest_prefix: A `reference <references.html>`_ to the smallest :ref:`network-prefix-data-type`
-                                  which contains this IP address.
+    :property obj closest_prefix: A reference to the smallest network prefix which contains this IP address.
 Always
                                   present.

-    :property list prefixes:      A list of `references <references.html>`_ to multiple :ref:`network-prefix-data-type`
-                                  instances which together represent a full
+    :property list prefixes:      A list of references to multiple network prefixes which together represent a
-                                  prefix chain for this IP.
+                                  full prefix chain for this IP (from the smallest to 0.0.0.0/0).
+Always present.

-    :property list reputation:    List of :json:object:`IP Reputation Entry` instances containing information from
+    :property list reputation:    List of IP reputation entries containing information from reputation feeds in which
-                                  reputation feeds in which this IP address was observed throughout its lifespan.
+                                  this IP address was observed throughout its lifespan.
+Always present.

+    :proptype closest_prefix: :json:object:`Prefix Reference`
+    :proptype prefixes:       *list of* :json:object:`Prefix Reference`
+    :proptype reputation:     *list of* :json:object:`IP Reputation Entry`

+.. json:object:: Prefix Reference

+    A `reference <references.html>`_ to :ref:`network-prefix-data-type`
+    which contains an IP address.

+    :property int _ref: Reference number.
+Always present.

 .. json:object:: IP Reputation Entry